The Ultimate Guide to a Queensland Road Trip with Oaks Hotels

-Also known as K'gari, Fraser Island sits just outside of Hervey Bay, offering various travel and sightseeing choices by land, sea, or air.
-Fraser Island is the largest sand island in the world, home to freshwater lakes and creeks, as well as untamed bush trails, lush rainforests, and the breathtaking splendour of Lake McKenzie.
-A priceless piece of Australia's natural and cultural legacy, Fraser Island is preserved for the enjoyment and appreciation of all.
+K'gari, sits just outside of Hervey Bay, offering various travel and sightseeing choices by land, sea, or air.
+K'gari is the largest sand island in the world, home to freshwater lakes and creeks, as well as untamed bush trails, lush rainforests, and the breathtaking splendour of Lake McKenzie.
+A priceless piece of Australia's natural and cultural legacy, K'gari is preserved for the enjoyment and appreciation of all.

 Where to Stay in Gladstone:

 Ideally located in the Southern Great Barrier Reef's centre, Gladstone is home to coral cays, tropical islands, surf beaches, and rivers of all kinds of fish.
 Renowned for its vibrant, urbanised city centre, Gladstone is also the location of Queensland's biggest multi-commodity shipping port.